Jayden Onen: English Football League

-Reading

 On 6 November 2020, after a successful trial period, Onen joined the U23 team at Championship club Reading on a contract running until the end of the 2020–21 season.
 During the remainder of the season, he was an unused substitute for the first team on 16 occasions and made two appearances prior to the expiration of his contract.

-Sheffield Wednesday

 Following a trial spell, Onen signed a contract running until the end of the 2021–22 season with the U23 team at League One club Sheffield Wednesday.
 He failed to win a call into a first team matchday squad and was released when his contract expired.

-Forward Madison

-On 17 January 2023, Onen signed a contract to play the 2023 season with USL League One club Forward Madison.
+USL League One

+On 17 January 2023, Onen signed a one-year contract with USL League One club Forward Madison.
+He made 27 appearances and scored four goals during a 2023 season which concluded with a playoff quarter-final defeat.
+Onen's performances were recognised with a nomination for the USL League One Young Player of the Year award.
+In January 2024, he joined Lexington SC on a free transfer and made 14 appearances during the 2024 season.
+On 9 December 2024, Onen became FC Naples' first ever signing ahead of the club's inaugural season in 2025.
+He made 32 appearances and scored seven goals during the 2025 season, which culminated in a playoff semi-final defeat.

 International career

 Onen was called up to the Uganda squad for two 2021 Africa Cup of Nations qualifiers in March 2020, which were later postponed.
 He participated in a training camp in Dubai in October 2020.